 Cuff Bracelet: Are you noticing a trend here?
 Aside from the heirloom pieces I’ve inherited Missoma is pretty much the only jewelry brand I wear everyday.
 This classic cuff is gorgeous alone or layered with others like this Malachite cuff.

 Leather Loafers: I can’t say enough good things about these Sam Edelman Loraine loafers.
 They are SO comfortable and a great price point.
 The Modern Loafer from Everlane is also really stylish and the leather is super soft.

 Boyfriend Jeans: Madewell is always a favorite for denim.
-My other go-to brand for relaxed fit denim is AG, especially the Isabelle fit (my favorite wash is on sale!).
-While they don’t really promote it, they are actually a sustainable denim brand and great quality.
+My other go-to brand for relaxed fit denim is AG, especially the Isabelle and Phoebe fit (my favorite wash is on sale!).
+While they don’t really promote it, they actually have sustainable production and are great quality.

 Converse Sneakers: This pair of converse is actually slightly different than the regular chuck taylors.
 The All Star 70s oxford sneakers are a bit more comfortable with extra cushioning for your feet, and the style is a nod to the originals.